poult-lab/daily-word/english_words_ learning.md

 [n] A bone in my spine was out of alignment./ Chris Bumstead believes in "alignment" as a core principle for success, meaning **aligning all daily actions (workouts, diet, sleep) with a single, clear, long-term goal, eliminating distractions and excuses for relentless, consistent execution**.

 "arrangement in a straight line"

-05.decisive /dɪˈsaɪsɪv/

-[adj] a decisive factor/victory/battle.

-"very important for the final result of a particular situation"

-[adj] Be decisive from Chris Bumstead.

-"able to decide sth quickly and with confidence"